symfony/symfony-docs/guides/bundles/best_practices.rst

 All classes and files must follow the Symfony2 coding :doc:`standards
 </contributing/code/standards>`.

 Some classes should be seen as facades and should be as short as possible, like Commands, Helpers, Listeners, and Controllers.

-Classes that connects to the Event Dispatcher should have a name that ends with ``Listener``.
+Classes that connects to the Event Dispatcher should be suffixed with ``Listener``.

 Exceptions classes should be stored in an ``Exception`` sub-namespace.